Last Updated: May 2026

 Cabot Trail

-Cheticamp is a city on the western side.
-We found a seafood wholesaler that had a restaurant where we bought a couple of lobsters for dinner.
-We had a nice lobster roll and bacon wrapped scallops for lunch.
+Chéticamp is a strongly Acadian town on the western side of the Cabot Trail.
+We found a seafood wholesaler with an attached restaurant — bought a couple of lobsters for dinner and had a lobster roll and bacon-wrapped scallops for lunch.
+One of the better meals of the whole trip.

 Sydney